 Question: I have been considering franchising my business for quite some time.
-Did I miss my window of opportunity given the banking crisis?
 What can I do to make my business attractive to new franchisees?
 Should I wait before franchising?

-Should you begin to franchise now?
+Answer: Should you begin to franchise now?
 It depends.
-It has never been a good idea to enter franchising without having a feasibility assessment done by qualified consultants, and going forward without such an evaluation at this time would not be a sensible idea.
-I know that MSA and another well-regarded franchise consulting firm routinely perform this step in their franchise development engagements, either as a formal process or as part of their overview of the client’s opportunity.
-There are others, who fall into the franchise packaging ranks that avoid that necessary step as they rush to make fees by bringing new franchisors to market.
-Make certain that whomever you work with, including if you choose to start the process with a franchise lawyer alone, that you make certain a feasibility examination coupled with a GAP analysis is performed before you begin the franchise development process.
-You may not like the results of the study as it might tell you to delay the launch of your franchise system, or worse, not to franchise at all, but better to know now before you expend a lot of resources in the creation of a franchise program that has little chance of success.
+It has never been a good idea to enter franchising without having a feasibility assessment done by qualified consultants, and going forward without such an evaluation would not be a sensible idea.
+I know that MSA Worldwide and another well-regarded franchise consulting firm routinely perform this step in their franchise development engagements, either as a formal process or as part of their overview of the client’s opportunity.
+There are others, who fall into the franchise packaging ranks, that avoid that necessary step as they rush to make fees by bringing new franchisors to market.
+Make certain that whomever you work with, including if you choose to start the process with a franchise lawyer alone, performs a feasibility examination coupled with a GAP analysis before you begin the franchise development process.
+You may not like the results of the study, as it might tell you to delay the launch of your franchise system, or worse, not to franchise at all, but it’s better to know that before you expend a lot of resources in the creation of a franchise program that has little chance of success.

-Remember, it will take you somewhere between four to five months to complete the design and development of your franchise strategy and the completion of your legal agreements, operating manuals, training programs, etc. There may be a further delay as you complete the registration process in some states and then there is a period of time required to recruit new franchisees and sign the agreements and learn how to grow and manage a franchise system.
+It will take you somewhere between four to five months to complete the design and development of your franchise strategy and the completion of your legal agreements, operating manuals, training programs, etc. There may be a further delay as you complete the registration process in some states and then there is a period of time required to recruit new franchisees and sign the agreements and learn how to grow and manage a franchise system.
 Following that, in most cases, your new franchisees need to come to training, find and develop those locations before they even open their doors to the public and begin to send you royalty checks.
-Quite a lot of time will have gone by.
-By then, the market will have somewhat recovered and, depending on what the results of the feasibility study have shown and the availability of development capital for franchisees, you should be fine.
-You have not missed any opportunity, but may need to make changes to suit a different market than you currently have.
-Making the decision though needs to start with a qualified evaluation of whether or not you are ready to launch and support a franchise program.
+Depending on what the results of the feasibility study have shown and the availability of development capital for franchisees, you should be fine.
+You will not have missed any opportunity, but may need to make changes to suit a slightly different market than you currently have.
+Making the decision, though, needs to start with a qualified evaluation of whether or not you are ready to launch and support a franchise program.

 Will every concept be right for growth or expansion through franchising?
-Not every concept ever is.
-In a tight consumer market, staples will always be needed, low-cost offerings will be more exciting than higher-priced luxury products and services, and those that free up more time for the second wage earner in a family to be economically productive will be highly attractive.
+Not every concept is.
+For example, in a tight consumer market, staples will always be needed, low-cost offerings will be more exciting than higher-priced luxury products and services, and those that free up more time for the second wage earner in a family to be economically productive will be highly attractive.

 So what should do well?
 My list will not be complete, but products and services to take care of children and elderly parents; personal care products and services that provide “mini-vacation” experiences; moderately priced hotels as opposed to larger higher-end offerings; family dining experiences; and lower cost entertainment.
 Also on the list are outsourced business services that enable a reduction in personnel.
-Gas prices should continue to fall, and therefore auto usage should be on the rise.
-Automotive aftermarket products and services and anything that relies on a mobile consumer should do fine.
+With gas prices and auto usage steady, automotive aftermarket products and services and anything that relies on a mobile consumer should do fine.

 Franchising is an amazing vehicle for building wealth – in good times and in bad.
 The leveraging of resources to expand a brand makes it a great growth vehicle.
 Its capacity to create jobs and to support a supply chain is why it has and will continue to be the growth engine for our re-energized economy.